vseventer/sharp-cli/README.md

 sharp <options> [command..]

 Commands:
-  sharp background <rgba>                      Set the background to embed, extend, or flatten the
-                                               image with
   sharp bandbool <operator>                    Perform a bitwise boolean operation on all input
                                                image channels (bands) to produce a single channel output image